jimeh/rubocopfmt.el/README.md

 ## Usage

-To enable formatting `ruby-mode` buffers on save with rubocopfmt, simply enable `rubocopfmt-mode` within `ruby-mode` with something like this in your config:
+To enable formatting `ruby-mode` buffers on save, simply enable `rubocopfmt-mode` with something like this in your config:

 ```lisp
 (add-hook 'ruby-mode-hook #'rubocopfmt-mode)
 ```

+## Internals

+`rubocopfmt-mode` works by executing `rubocop` against the file you are saving.
+To ensure RuboCop behaves as expected, it is executed from within the same directory as the file you are saving.

+## Bundler Integration

+If a `Gemfile` is found in the current directory or in any parent directory, `bundle exec rubocop [...]` will be used to execute RuboCop.
+This does mean that projects with a `Gemfile` are required to have `rubocop` listed as a dependency for rubocopfmt to work.

+This ensures that formatting is done with the same version of RuboCop that the project lists as a dependency.

 ## Commands